iqbal-lab-org/tb-amr-benchmarking/README.md

 Nextflow and singularity need to be installed.

-Clone this repository, and build the build the singularity container:
+Clone this repository, and build the singularity container:

     cd singularity
     sudo singularity build container.img singularity.def